adrian-dybwad/DGTCentaurMods/src/universalchess/emulators/README.md

 ## Requirements

-- Physical DGT Centaur board connected
+- Physical board connected
-- Used as part of the DGTCentaurMods system (not standalone)
+- Used as part of the Universal-Chess system (not standalone)

 ## See Also